-Travis Kelce's fantasy value is measured by his average draft position (ADP) in fantasy football drafts.
-In recent drafts, Kelce's current ADP is 4.05, which indicates that his fantasy outlook is to be the 5th pick of the 4th round, and 41st selection overall.
+In recent drafts, Kelce's current ADP is 1.08, which indicates that his fantasy outlook is in the 8th pick of the 1st round, and 8th selection overall.

 Travis Kelce was born October 5th 1989 in Westlake Ohio.
 Kelce would go on to become an athlete at the Cleveland Heights high school in Ohio.
 There he would serve as a triple threat playing football, baseball, and basketball respectively.
 His athleticism especially shined on the football field in which Kelce would have 2,539 yards his senior year of high school.
 His success on the field set him up to be a phenomenal choice for a college team.
 Kelce was a letter-winner for a total of three years in which he would complete massive 1,523 passing yards with 10 touchdowns and 21 scores during his senior year.
 Scouts easily were able to place Travis Kelce onto a college team and begin his serious career as an outstanding football player.

 Travis Kelce presented with many offers from rival schools eventually accepted an offer to compete with the University of Cincinnati under a scholarship.
 In 2008, Kelce would make the tough decision to redshirt, allowing him to focus on his college studies and not get distracted by his football career.
 Kelce finally would play in the 2009 season in which he would have the fortune of starting in 11 games.
 Those eleven games saw Travis Kelce obtaining 47 yards worth of rushes and two touchdowns.
 His college career was also shared with his brother Jason Kelce, who played center on the team.